falconry/falcon/docs/api/media.rst

 -----------------------

 .. autoclass:: falcon.media.JSONHandler
-    :members:
+    :no-members:

 .. autoclass:: falcon.media.MessagePackHandler
-    :members:
+    :no-members:

 .. autoclass:: falcon.media.MultipartFormHandler
-    :members:
+    :no-members:

 .. autoclass:: falcon.media.URLEncodedFormHandler
-    :members:
+    :no-members:

 Custom Handler Type
 -------------------

-If Falcon doesn't have an internet media type handler that supports your use case, you can easily implement your own using the abstract base class provided by Falcon:
+If Falcon doesn't have an Internet media type handler that supports your use case, you can easily implement your own using the abstract base class provided by Falcon: